 Through research and exchange, the Joint Faculties of Humanities and Theology strive to constantly develop international perspectives at all levels of activity.

 The Faculties of Humanities and Theology hold over 60 exchange agreements with partner universities in Europe and beyond.
 In addition, the faculties’ students can benefit from exchange agreements signed at central level at Lund University, mainly with universities found outside Europe.
 Each year, around 150 students choose to go abroad for an exchange period, and the faculties welcome over 200 incoming students annually.

 Teachers and researchers at the Faculties of Humanities and Theology can spend periods of teacher mobility somewhere in Europe, through the Erasmus+ Programme, and benefit from the fact that the faculties give an extra allowance, in addition to the Erasmus grant.
 This is perhaps the reason for the relatively large number of teachers, around 20 per annum, who chooses to go abroad and teach.
 Administrative personnel of every kind also have the same possibility to go abroad on exchange, although the Erasmus+ grants available are relatively few.
 Incoming teacher mobility, which adds very much to the international perspectives of the faculties’ programmes and courses, are welcomed regularly by each of the faculties’ departments.

 Courses taught in English

 The faculties’ researchers are involved in countless international research projects.
-You can search for more project information here, through the faculties’ Research Database.
+You can search for more project information through Lund University's Research Portal.